markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ![big background](./assets/lesson-6/300-big-background.png)

 Welcome back, Aaron!
-Now size him and his fellow trainers down using the `background-size` property.
+Now size him and his fellow trainers down using the the same `background-size` property that we used on the `header` rule.

 We still need to do something about the text, though.
 At the end of the hover animation, the text will be positioned in the bottom-left corner.
-We could use absolute positioning to accomplish this, or we could use our new friend flexbox.
-Let's try flexbox.
+We could use absolute positioning to accomplish this or we could use our new friend flexbox.
+It would probably take the same number of declarations either way, but flexbox is easier to make adjustments to, so we'll go with that.

 Add the following declarations to your `.trainer-img` CSS rule:

 ```css
 display: flex;